 Another way to help foster cross-collaboration is to implement mutual mentorship initiatives.
 Pairing younger workers with older workers to learn from one another in the areas of technology, communication, social media and networking can go a long way.

 “In terms of skills, Generation Z and Millennials have grown up alongside the technology we use daily in 2019, which gives them a knack for innovation and ‘making things work’,” Johns says.
 “Meanwhile, Generation X and Baby Boomers started working prior to such technology, and are more gifted with interpersonal skills that help a company’s teams gel.”

 Johns maintains that an effective multigenerational workplace offers unprecedented opportunities to achieve an overall balance of skills and abilities for the greater good of the organization.

 Promote a productive multigenerational environment

 When employees from varying generations are able to work together, they become more engaged in their work.
 That can improve productivity as well as morale.

 If you hope to cultivate the most engaged and effective multigenerational workforce within your own organization, consider the advice from our experts.
-You’ll also want to tune into the upcoming webinar Aaron Raby is hosting with Brandman University on December 12: “Leading Across Generations.”
+You’ll also want to view Brandman University's recorded webinar: “Leading Across Generations.”

 If you’re fascinated by the various elements that make up the human side of business, you might thrive in a human resources (HR) career.
 Brandman University offers several degree paths that can teach budding HR professionals about managing a multigenerational workforce and so much more.
 Take a look at the following options: